A Mind Forever Voyaging: Development

 Meretzky, the author, said in an interview that his intent with the game was to convey a negative view of Reagan's policies.
 In another interview, he said that he had hoped for AMFV to cause controversy with its political content, expressing disappointment at the lack of hate mail.

 Reception

-Computer Gaming World states that parts of AMFV are "transcendent".
-In a 1998 retrospective review, AllGame gives the Macintosh version three-and-a-half stars out of five, saying that the game provides fun exploration, but has hardly any replay value.
+Computer Gaming World stated that parts of AMFV are "transcendent".
+In a 1998 retrospective review, AllGame gave the Macintosh version three-and-a-half stars out of five, saying that the game provides fun exploration, but has hardly any replay value.
 In 2014, Adventure Gamers gave the game four stars out of five in its retrospective review, calling it "bold" and "innovative", but saying that it does not quite reach its goals.

-Next Generation lists it as number 66 on their "Top 100 Games of All Time" in 1996, commending the game for trying to be more "deep" than most other games.
+Next Generation listed it as number 66 on their "Top 100 Games of All Time" in 1996, commenting that "This Steve Meretzky triumph is one of the few games ... to attempt something more deep in the interactive entertainment medium than killing or humor.
+It presents a grim view of a dark future not by telling you about it, but rather by letting you experience it and do things for yourself."